-And the good news is Chem-Dry eliminates the issue of allergens in your home as much as possible.
-Chem-Dry has been independently tested and proven to remove 98% allergens in the carpets and upholstery cleaned*.
+And the good news is Chem-Dry reduces the issue of non-living allergens in your home as much as possible.
+Chem-Dry has been independently tested and proven to remove 98% of non-living allergens* in the carpets and upholstery cleaned.
 You will be able to breathe easier in your own home without experiencing those terrible allergy symptoms.

 *Based on results from a study conducted by an independent laboratory using the Chem-Dry Hot Carbonating Extraction process.
 Allergens tested were dog and cat dander and dust mite matter.
 Figures are an average across multiple homes.